open-simulation-platform/demo-cases/gunnerus-dp/README.md

 This demo case demonstrates that doing simulations with this kind of topology is feasible using `libcosim` and the OSP configuration format.
 The case simulates a DP controlled vessel performing a box maneuver while exposed to external forces.
 NTNU's research vessel, Gunnerus has been used as reference for both the vessel and control plant.

+## Documentation

+A more thorough documentation and description of this demo case can be found [here](https://open-simulation-platform.github.io/cosim-demo-app/Gunnerus-DP)

 ## Source Code
 The source code for the network FMU used in this use can be found [here](https://github.com/open-simulation-platform/fmi-udp-adapter)